robby-barton/stats-go/README.md

 | `-r` | `bool` | `false` | Print the SRS rating instead of full ranking |

 ### Updater
-Updater will update the database with missing game information.
+Updater will update the database with game information and new rankings.

 Updater can run on-demand updates or run as a service and update on a schedule.